Fiserv/firstvision-latam/docs/english/main-cases/card.md

 The description of each API field can be found within the specifications defined in the portal.

+## Mass Card Issue Update

+This API allow the user add or update a request to emboss new cards on massive way.
+These cards can be credit, debit or prepay card.
+Quantity of card to emboss is a parameter request by the API.

+Cards embossed will not have an embosser name, but card number, expiration and card security values will be part of these.

+**POST** `/cards/mass-card-issue-L8V3`

+The description of each API field can be found within the specifications defined in the portal.

 ## PIN Validation

 Use this API to confirm that current PIN generated is correct.